xyt6151/ESPLowPowerSensor/task-list.md

 26. Research and implement a method to set up timer interrupts on both ESP32 and ESP8266
 27. Create a new interrupt service routine (ISR) to handle sensor wake and sleep functions
 28. Modify the addSensor() method to associate wake and sleep functions with specific interrupts
+29. Update runPerSensorMode() and runSingleIntervalMode() to trigger interrupts instead of directly calling functions
+30. Implement a queue system to handle multiple sensor interrupts that may occur close together
+31. Add safeguards to ensure interrupt handlers complete before entering sleep mode
+32. Update the documentation to reflect the new interrupt-driven approach
+33. Create example sketches demonstrating the use of interrupt-driven sensor functions